jpizagno/pedrobookings/react/README.md

 The run docker images
 ```
 shell% ./docker_build.sh
-shell% ./docker_run.sh  # wait a few minutes for container to start running Spring-Boot
+shell% ./docker_run.sh  # for AWS, wait a few minutes for container to start running Spring-Boot
+shell% ./docker_run_local.sh  # for locallaptop, wait a few minutes for container to start running Spring-Boot
 ```
-One may need to connect to a local MySQL instance by adding the flag --net="host" to the docker run command in docker_run.sh
+One may need to connect to a local MySQL instance by adding the flag --net="host" to the docker run command in docker_run.sh If running locally then login with james/p*12345

 ### Adjust Settings